Beyond Facebook: 12 Top Free Alternatives to Facebook Groups Compared

 Summary of key features:

-Discourse is an open-source community management and moderation product.
+Discourse is an open-source community management and moderation tool.
 Businesses have the ability to define groups and have private categories so that members can have discussions around topics.

 Pros